WHO WE ARE

 The mission of Village Church Rolesville is “to live like family and to love like Jesus.” #livelikefamily #lovelikejesus

 We believe that by living like family and loving like Jesus, people will come to know the love of God revealed in Jesus Christ, will come to follow Jesus in community with others, and be committed to blessing and transforming the world together.
 We are passionate about seeing families' scattered, hectic, and broken lives healed and made whole by Jesus.
+We welcome LGBTQ+ persons, those who have been wounded by the church, those seeking, those deconstructing, or those who have been a part of church their whole lives.
 We hope people experience church as not just a place to go or a thing to do, but who we are.

 We build our lives on Jesus.

 We grow best together.

 We celebrate like people brought from death to life.

 We revolve around the communion table and the kitchen table.